NurraHealth/ccda-to-fhir/stress_test/BUGS_AND_ISSUES.md

 - `ccda-samples/Amrita/newman_patienthealthrecord_08032017.xml`

 **Root Cause:**
 Some C-CDA documents have clinical statements without id elements or with only nullFlavor IDs.
-Converter requires valid identifiers.
+Converter was requiring valid identifiers and raising errors.

 **Design Decision Required:**